anielsen108/Monologues-Detailed/monologues/faustus-final-soliloquy.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Ruby Vigilance — Border-guard readiness and watchful fury.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Ruby Vigilance](../vocal-energy/ruby-vigilance.md) setup for these cues:

 - `Desperate command, expansive reach`
 - `Sudden hope, arms reaching skyward`
 - `Bell-like terror`
 - `Urgent command`

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Carnelian Zeal — Evangelical urgency and blazing persuasion.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Carnelian Zeal](../vocal-energy/carnelian-zeal.md) setup for these cues:

 - `Panicked crescendo`
 - `Grotesque imagery, breathless`